Toolbars for the Kindle Paperwhite

 Within a periodical, such as a newspaper or a magazine, the toolbars are a little different.
 The main toolbar still contains Home, Back, Light, Search, and Menu icons, but the Store icon is replaced by the following two icons:

-Cover view icon: Tap this icon to see the list of sections with photographs.
+Cover view icon: Tap this icon (which looks like a window with four panes with a thick upper boarder) to see the list of sections with photographs.
 Note that the toolbars for periodicals is displayed.

-Section view icon: This icon displays a hierarchical, text-based section and article listing.
+Section view icon: This icon (which looks like a page with two vertical columns) displays a hierarchical, text-based section and article listing.
 At the bottom of the screen are navigation arrows.

 The Back icon returns you to the article listing or the front page.
 Newspaper and magazine content is sorted by lists of articles or sections that you scroll through to select what you want to read.